Table of Contents

 If you are a life insurance beneficiary and your loved one was killed in an automobile accident, you must provide the necessary papers and a police report.
 Almost all police departments offer these reports for a minimal administrative fee.

-If the cause of death was not recorded in a police report, such as a fall from a ladder or slip and fall in the restroom, the medical examiner’s conclusion that the death was unintentional is usually enough to satisfy standards.
+Suppose the cause of death was not recorded in a police report, such as a fall from a ladder or slip and fall in the restroom.
+In that case, the medical examiner’s conclusion that the death was unintentional is usually enough to satisfy standards.

-Natural deaths are not necessarily covered by insurance, and their causes are sometimes referred to as unnatural deaths.
-The specific circumstances of the case generally determine the amount of money that will be given.
+Natural deaths are not necessarily covered by insurance; their causes are sometimes referred to as unnatural deaths.
+The case’s specific circumstances generally determine the amount of money that will be given.

 The contestability clause usually applies during the first two years of a purchased policy benefit.
 This clause contains coverages and exclusions surrounding a policyholder’s death.
 (Source, Paul Graham, senior vice president of insurance regulation, acting chief actuary – American Council of Life Insurers).